 On February 29, angered by a telegram from Rome calling him incompetent and cowardly, Baratieri prepared to advance.
 He planned to send his troops along different routes to meet on the high ground overlooking Adwa by dawn on March 1st.
-The country was so difficult to cross, however, that his forces became lost and confused.
-The confusion expanded great holes in the Italian lines and the Ethiopians took advantage.
+However, the country was so difficult to cross that his forces became lost and confused.
+The confusion expanded great holes in the Italian lines, and the Ethiopians took advantage.
 Led by Ras Makonnen of Harar (Earthly father of Emperor Haile Selassie I, I God, and King) who, with 30,000 warriors engaged in battle, was joined by masses of Menelik’s warriors.
-In the battle that ensued, wave upon wave of Ethiopian soldiers attacked the Italians, causing them to run off in total confusion.
+In the battle that ensued, Ethiopian soldiers, wave upon wave, attacked the Italians, causing them to run off in total confusion.

 At the end of the battle, 289 Italian officers, 2,918 European soldiers, and about 2,000 Eritreans fighting for the Italians were dead.
 More were wounded, missing, or captured.
 Menelik stopped the torture of prisoners and forced the rest of the captured troops to march to Addis Ababa, where they were held until the Italian government paid 10 million lire in reparation.
 At the news of the victory at Adwa, Black people all over the world rejoiced.
 Ethiopia became a symbol of the struggle for freedom, and Black intellectuals and religious leaders made pilgrimages to the country.

-The battle of Adwa not only saved Ethiopia from colonization by Rome, but also raised the status of an African country to an equal partner in the world community.
-When the Second Italo-Ethiopian War in 1935 when the Italians under Mussolini again invaded the country 40 years later, Black people worldwide supported Haile Selassie’ efforts to regain freedom for Ethiopia and celebrated on May 5, 1941, when the Emperor returned in triumph to Addis Ababa.
+The battle of Adwa saved Ethiopia from colonization by Rome and raised the status of an African country to an equal partner in the world community.
+When the Second Italo-Ethiopian War in 1935 when the Italians under Mussolini again invaded the country 40 years later, Black people worldwide supported Haile Selassie's efforts to regain freedom for Ethiopia and celebrated on May 5, 1941, when the Emperor returned in triumph to Addis Ababa.